ladisk/open_source_research_in_structural_dynamics/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the Open-Source Strtuctual Dynamics Zutorial's documentation!
+Welcome to the Open-Source Strtuctual Dynamics Tutorial's documentation!
 ========================================================================

 .. toctree::